QuiltMC/rfcs/0002-quilt.mod.json.md

 |--------|----------|
 | String | True     |

 Must conform to the [Semantic Versioning 2.0.0 specification](https://semver.org/).
-In a development environment, the value `${version}` will be allowed as a placeholder to be replaced on building the resulting JAR.
+In a development environment, the value `${version}` can be used as a placeholder by quilt-gradle to be replaced on building the resulting JAR.

 ### The `entrypoints` field
 | Type   | Required |